oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Registry Contents

-This section registers the "application/sdjwt-issuance" media type [@RFC2046] in the "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838], which can be used to indicate that the content is a Combined Format for Issuance.
+This section registers the "application/sd-jwt-issuance" media type [@RFC2046] in the "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838], which can be used to indicate that the content is a Combined Format for Issuance.
-This section also registers the "application/sdjwt-presentation" media type in the "Media Types" registry, which can be used to indicate that the content is a Combined Format for Presentation.
+This section also registers the "application/sd-jwt-presentation" media type in the "Media Types" registry, which can be used to indicate that the content is a Combined Format for Presentation.

-### application/sdjwt-issuance
+### application/sd-jwt-issuance

 *  Type name: application
-*  Subtype name: sdjwt-issuance
+*  Subtype name: sd-jwt-issuance
 *  Required parameters: n/a
 *  Optional parameters: n/a
 *  Encoding considerations: 8bit; application/sdjwt-issuance values are encoded as a series of base64url-encoded values, each separated from the next by a single tilde ('~') character.